mhutter/mhu.dev/content/posts/2021-03-01-kubernetes-resource-management.md

 - `100m` - one tenth of a CPU

 The smallest allowed precision is `1m`.

-Memory
+{% end %}

+{% definition(title="Memory") %}
-: Resource requests and limits for Memory are measured in bytes.
+Resource requests and limits for Memory are measured in bytes.
 You can use the following suffixes = K, M, G, T, P, E, Ki, Mi, Gi, Ti, Pi, Ei:

 - `1K` == 1000
 - `1Ki` == 1024